13 Iconic Things To Do in New Orleans’ Garden District

 Start your stroll down Magazine Street near The National WWII Museum.
 If you’re shorter on time, start around the Magazine Antique Mall (3017 Magazine St) in the Lower Garden District.

-Magazine Street ends at the famous Audubon Park.
+Magazine ends at the famous Audubon Park.
 Wise oak trees, semi-creepy lagoons, and postcard-worthy picnic spots pretty much some up Audubon Park.

 Where to Eat in the Garden District